-- From the Home screen, tap the Menu key > Settings > System updates. - 2.
-The current version is displayed.
-Tap your desired option. - Check for new system update Checks for any new software updates and conducts the update. - ▶ Check system update status Displays the System update history.
+- From the Home screen, touch and hold the Recent Apps Key > Settings > System updates. - 2.
+Tap your desired option. - Check system update status Displays the System update history. - Check for new system update Checks for any new software updates and conducts the update.